dlinh-n/dlinh-n.github.io/pages/misc.md

 ## Other Links
-A non-exhaustive medley of inspiring individuals (including friends) and interesting articles/projects, roughly by category (excluding economics):
+A non-exhaustive medley of inspiring individuals (including friends) and interesting articles/projects, by category (excluding economics, at least directly):

 ### Art
 <a href="https://www.jmsegal.com/" target="_blank" rel="noopener noreferrer">Jordan Segal</a>, Artist/Illustrator (and Friend)